-When to Seek Help for Breast Pain
+When to seek help for Breast Pain...

-If you are experiencing breast pain during your menopause, this is not usually a cause for concern.
-Breast pain is a natural symptom during the menopause due to fluctuating hormone levels and benign breast age related changes.
-Certain medications can also cause breast pain, so it is important to read the information pertaining to side effects of any medication you are currently taking.
+Breast pain is also frequent during menstruation.
+Referred to as cyclical breast pain, this is a perfectly normal symptom when menstruating.
+Your breasts will typically be swollen and tender to touch, with the pain often affecting your underarm area too.
+If you are experiencing breast pain when going through menopause, this is not usually a cause for concern.
+Breast pain is a natural symptom during the menopause as a result of fluctuating hormone levels and age related changes.
+Certain medications can also cause breast pain, so it is important to always read the information leaflet which will highlight any potential side effects.

 If you would like to book an appointment for examination, please contact us.

-We understand that breast pain can be worrisome.
-Suffolk Breast Practice operates under an ethical code of conduct that places the needs of the patient first.
-We offer an empathetic service that ensures you receive the relevant information in a non-judgemental and impartial way.
+Here at Suffolk Breast Practice, we understand that breast pain can be worrisome.
+We pride ourselves on operating under an ethical code of conduct that prioritises the needs of the patient which enables us to offer the leading treatment for breast pain in Ipswich, Suffolk.
+We offer an empathetic service that ensures you receive the relevant information in a non-judgemental and reassuring way.

 If abnormalities are detected during your initial consultation at Suffolk Breast Practice, a breast biopsy may be required in order to devise a suitable and personalised treatment plan.
 Treatment can include the recommendation of various pain relief medications, dietary and lifestyle changes, and any necessary therapies deemed beneficial to the patient.
 Get in touch with us today to begin relieving your breast pain in Ipswich, Suffolk today.